tronprotocol/documentation-en/docs/api/http.md

 Return: the shielded TRC-20 transaction parameters

-Note: The input parameters will differ according to the variety of shileded TRC-20 transaction type
+Note: 1.
+The input parameters will differ according to the variety of shielded TRC-20 transaction type; 2. the `from_amount` is the real value, the `value` in note is the scaled value by `scalingFactor` set in the shielded TRC-20 contract, namely `from_amount` = `value` * `scalingFactor`.
+In this example, the value of `scalingFactor` is 100.

 - wallet/createshieldedcontractparameterswithoutask